outpaddling/LPJS/README.md

 run the latest open source software.

 The LPJS project does not aim to compete for market share on top 500 clusters.
-In contrast, we are committed to filling the niche that other HPC software has abandoned by adhering to the following design principals:
+In contrast, we are committed to serving the small-scale HPC niche that other
+HPC software has abandoned by adhering to the following design principals:

 - KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to